everdark/ArgParser/README.md

 + Positional (opt) argument
     + any string (after `--args` in the parsed result of `commandArgs`) left after consuming all flags and switches will be treated as positional argument
-    + one opt can optionally consume more than one string
+    + one opt can optionally consume more than one string In addition, a directive can form a sub-command system including the above arguments.
+A directive is a verb that indicates an entry point for a specific set of sub-commands.
+For example, in `docker run -it /bin/bash` the verb `run` is a directive that consumes flag arguments `-it` and a positional argument `/bin/bash`.
+This kind of command line parsing system can also be easily formed by `ArgParser`.
+See the following for more details.

 ## Usage
 ### Initialization